-The written document is an extension of the Research Report and Thesis Proposal, and should contain both technical and aesthetic processes and discoveries.
+The final Thesis Paper is an extension of the Research Report and Thesis Proposal, and should document both technical and aesthetic processes and discoveries.
 Since technique is an important component of this MFA program, technical issues must be properly documented in all theses.